 Pair it with: A stroll down the adjacent Northampton Bikeway to visit the Florence Pie Bar, a charming little eatery serving up sweet and savory pies.
-Or head to Shelburne Falls, just a half-hour up the road, to saunter through the Bridge of Flowers, a former trolley bridge turned into a linear garden of blossoms.
+Or head to Shelburne Falls, just a half-hour up the road, to check out the glacial potholes, stunning rock formations first created 14,000 years ago.

 Downeast Cider is known for its unfiltered ciders that you shake before drinking, and for the founders’ stellar sense of humor.
 Consider the driving directions to its Boston shipyard location: “By car – Hop on AOL and print out some MapQuest directions.
 If you take a wrong turn, may God have mercy on your lost soul.”
 Friends (we’re sensing a theme here) Ross Brockman and Tyler Mosher founded the company while in college.
-You can take a tour of the cidery or just stop by the taproom for samples, cans, growlers, kegs – it’s all here.
-There are eight varieties currently on tap, including the original blend, double blend, pumpkin blend and even a mojito variety.
+You can order ahead for cans, growlers and kegs – it’s all here.
+There are several varieties available, including the original blend, double blend, pumpkin blend and even a mimosa variety.
 My favorite is the unfiltered original, a sweet cider that smacks of the alcohol-free brew we all know and love.
 And lucky me still has some of this season’s limited-edition native blueberry cider, crafted with wild Maine blueberries.